Arcadidc/minikube-node-todo/README.md

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.

+## What changed from the other project?

+- I created a Dockerfile to build a Docker image for the application.
+- I then pushed the image to a repository, in this case [Docker HUB](https://hub.docker.com/r/arcadidc/node-todo)
+- After having the image, I created four manifests in order to supply my Kubernetes deployments and Services.
+They can be found in `Kubernetes-manifests`.
+- Once applied the configuration from that YAML files, I was able to connect to the Server.

 ## Requirements

 - [Node and npm](http://nodejs.org)